ADHD Therapy for Late-Diagnosed Adults in Chicago & Illinois

 -

-🪫 THE EMPTY THAT DOESN'T FILLyou’re not running low. you’re running on a deficit that’s been accumulating for years. masking takes energy. performing okayness takes energy. doing everything twice as hard to look like you’re keeping up takes energy. at some point the tank just stays empty.
+you’re not running low. you’re running on a deficit that’s been accumulating for years. masking takes energy. performing okayness takes energy. doing everything twice as hard to look like you’re keeping up takes energy. at some point the tank just stays empty.

-🔄 THE WORDS THAT WERE RIGHT THEREyou had them. you knew exactly what you wanted to say. someone interrupted you and now they’re gone. and the things that’s hardest to explain is that it doesn’t feel like losing a thought. it feels like losing yourself mid-sentence.
+you had them. you knew exactly what you wanted to say. someone interrupted you and now they’re gone. and the things that’s hardest to explain is that it doesn’t feel like losing a thought. it feels like losing yourself mid-sentence.

-⚡ THE REST THAT DOESN'T WORKyou finally sit down. you’re not doing anything. and somehow you feel guilty for every second of it. your body is still. your brain has seventeen tabs open and three of them are frozen.
+you finally sit down. you’re not doing anything. and somehow you feel guilty for every second of it. your body is still. your brain has seventeen tabs open and three of them are frozen.

-🫥 THE SOCIAL MATH THAT NEVER ADDS UPyou’re either completely in or completely gone. texting everyone back immediately or ghosting for three weeks and spiraling about it. there’s no casual. there’s no in-between. and every time you disappear you write another entry in the evidence file about what’s wrong with you.
+you’re either completely in or completely gone. texting everyone back immediately or ghosting for three weeks and spiraling about it. there’s no casual. there’s no in-between. and every time you disappear you write another entry in the evidence file about what’s wrong with you.

-the work doesn’t stay in the therapy room
+The work doesn’t stay in the therapy room

 I talk about the stuff most ADHD content skips.